 “Happened to me last week.
-You’d think I’d learn to bring my own, or where rubber pants, but I keep thinking that there’s no chance it’ll happen again.” mused Jim as he filled a cup from the water cooler with cold water and handed it to the Detective.
+You’d think I’d learn to bring my own, or wear rubber pants, but I keep thinking that there’s no chance it’ll happen again.” mused Jim as he filled a cup with cold water from the water cooler, and handed it to the Detective.

-“Thanks” she said, as she carefully cooled her scalded leg with the water.
-“You can call me Janet you know!”
+“Thanks” she said, as she carefully cooled her leg with the water.
+“You can call me Janet, you know?”